 Most important, as a political science major at Franciscan University you will learn about the relationship between faith and politics.
 You will study the Church’s rich history of social teaching, and become familiar with the principles of the natural law.
 You will also see how the moral law must undergird all political relationships in order for individuals and communities to flourish.

 Your program of study will require you to complete 31 hours of course work in political science, as well as 9 hours of philosophy, 6 hours each of English, history, and an intermediate-level foreign language.
-The program easily affords you the opportunity to take on another major or minor, and many students choose to round out their education in political science by also studying history, English, theology, economics, or communication arts.
+The program affords you the opportunity to take on a minor in various fields or a second major in history, English, theology, philosophy, or foreign languages.
+In some circumstances, a second major can be taken in other fields, too.

 All political science majors are required to take courses in political philosophy, foundations of politics and government, American national government, state and local government, international politics, comparative government, and constitutional law.
 You also will be able to choose from a wide variety of electives on Catholic political thought, the American presidency, the judiciary, foreign policy, and more.
 Finally, as a senior you will need to complete a thesis under the direction of a faculty member.